pang2i95/Medieval-Origins-Revival/README.md

 - **Stocky:**
   > Dwarves are just short enough to fit into a 1 meter tall tunnel (and almost as wide as one).

-- **Mythril Resonance:**
-  > Powerful metals which carry the spirit of your people fill you with might.

 - **Nocturnal Eyes:**
   > Dwarves can focus to see clearly without needing any light source.